Skip to main content

 The oven boasts a roomy 4.7 cubic feet of space, equipped with European convection for even cooking across multiple rack positions.
 It supports multiple cooking modes—including bake, convection bake, and broil—with an extra‑powerful broiler ideal for grilling.
 A built‑in temperature gauge provides real‑time feedback during both preheating and baking, although there’s no digital readout on this model.

-Safety and ease-of-use add value to this range.
+Safety and ease of use add value to this range.
 The MAS305GASXV incorporates thermocouple gas safety, ensuring that gas flow is cut off if the flame extinguishes unexpectedly.
 The soft‑motion door, complete with edge‑to‑edge tempered glass, offers an easy one‑hand opening.
-Continuous cast‑iron grates ensure smooth movement of cookware, and the range comes in stainless steel, Bianco White, or Nero Black for elevated kitchen aesthetics.
+Continuous-cast-iron grates ensure smooth movement of cookware, and the range is available in stainless steel, Bianco White, or Nero Black for elevated kitchen aesthetics.

 Pros